per page

 What does Champion Timber offer?

 We offer a large range of different cladding profiles, in a number of different species to suit your requirements.
 These species include Cedar, virtually free of knots, defects and splits and naturally durable timber.
-We also have profiles available in Thermowood which is a modified softwood with a double-cycle heat process for maximum durability equivalent to UC4 (suitable to be buried in the ground).
+We also have profiles available in Thermowood which is a modified softwood with a double-cycle heat process for maximum durability equivalent to UC3.
 Our joinery quality Redwood is a pressure preservative treated to protect against rot and insect attack.
 Finally, we can also offer Sapele claddings, which is a strong hard-wearing timber, naturally resistant to rot and insect attack.

 We offer a free cross-cutting service so we can cut to length any timber you require, to reduce wastage!